0verloader/Open-chat/README.md

 How to run OPENchat
 ---
-- openssl req -new -x509 -nodes -out cert.pem -keyout key.pem
+- openssl req -new -x509 -nodes -out cert.pem -keyout key.pem (just once for each client to create key and cert)
 - python client.py "port"
 ---